-Note 10: Entity risk management activities
+NOTE 10: ENTITY RISK MANAGEMENT ACTIVITIES

-Richland School District is a member of Schools Insurance Association of Washington (SIAW).
-Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or contract for risk management services.
-An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
+Richland School District is a member of Schools Insurance Association of Washington(SIAW).
+Chapter 48.62 RCW authorizes the governing body of any one or moregovernmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or contract for risk management services.
+An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the InterlocalCooperation Act.
 The program was formed on September 1, 1995, when seven mid-sized school districts in the state of Washington joined together by signing an Interlocal Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Presently, the SIAW program has 37 member districts.
+Membership as of August 31, 2021 includes 37 school districts.

 The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability, and Employee Benefit Liability is on a claims-made basis.
 All other coverages are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Crime, and Wrongful Acts Liability.
-The program acquires Liability insurance through their administrator, Clear Risk Solutions, which is subject to a per-occurrence self-insured retention (SIR) of \$100,000.
-Members are responsible for a standard deductible of \$2,500 for each claim (some member deductibles vary), while the program is responsible for the \$100,000 SIR.
-Insurance carriers cover insured losses over \$102,500 to the limits of each policy.
-Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$100,000 SIR.
-The program also purchases a Stop Loss Policy with an attachment point of \$4,007,668, which is fully funded in its annual budget.
-Property insurance is subject to a peroccurrence SIR of \$250,000.
+The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Crime, Wrongful Acts Liability, and Cyber Liability.

+The program acquires Liability insurance through their administrator, Clear Risk Solutions, which is subject to a per-occurrence self-insured retention (SIR) of \$250,000.
+Members are responsible for a standard deductible of \$5,000 for each claim (some member deductibles vary), while the program is responsible for the \$250,000 SIR.
+Insurance carriers cover insured losses over \$255,000 to the limits of each policy.
+Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$250,000 SIR.
+The program also purchases a Stop Loss Policy with an attachment point of \$7,410,616, which is fully funded in its annual budget.

+Property insurance is subject to a per-occurrence SIR of \$250,000.
 Members are responsible for a \$10,000 deductible for each claim (some member deductibles vary), while the program is responsible for the \$250,000 SIR.
 Insurance carriers cover insured losses over \$260,000 to the limits of each policy.
 Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
 Members are responsible for the deductible amount of each claim.

+Privacy, Security, and Technology (Cyber) insurance is subject to a per-occurrence SIR of \$100,000.
+Members are responsible for a \$25,000 deductible for each claim While the program is responsible for the remaining \$75,000 SIR.

 Members contract to remain in the program for one year and must give notice before December 31 to terminate participation the following September 1.
 Renewal of the Interlocal Agreement occurs automatically each year.
 Even after termination, a member is still responsible for contributions to the program for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.

 The program is fully funded by its member participants.
 Claims are filed by members with Clear Risk Solutions, which has been contracted to perform program administration, claims adjustment and administration, and loss prevention for the program.
-Fees paid to the third party administrator under this arrangement for the year ending August 31,
+Fees paid to the third party administrator under this arrangement for the year ending August 31, 2021, were \$3,238,045.92.